 Summer rhubarb bars

 Just-right sweet yet tart scarlet and vibrant pink summer fruit sits on top of a half-pastry, half-flapjack base, all topped off with a crunchy crumble topping.
 These bars are free from eggs, dairy and refined sugar, and gluten-free if you use a good gluten-free flour blend.
-If coconut sugar and oil are too much of a stretch for you, follow the recipe using the same quantities of butter and soft, light brown sugar.
+If coconut sugar and oil are too much of a stretch for you, follow the recipe using the same quantities of butter or coconut oil and soft, light brown sugar.
 You can vary the fruits you use here depending on the time of year: apples and blackberries are great, as are plums and pears.
 In the summer, apricots and raspberries are amazing.

-MAKES 20 BARS
+20

 • 150g coconut oil or butter, plus extra for greasing